How to fix the “This connection is not private” message on Mac

 This might sound like an odd tip in the list, but if you've recently traveled to a different time zone and your date and time settings are incorrect, this can cause all kinds of annoying issues on a Mac.

 It's easy to check and can solve lots of problems.
-Here's how to check:
+Here's how to do it:

 -